adelhult/hylla/README.md

 Yet to write this section

 ## Usage :computer:
 Before you start using Hylla, define the environmental variable ```HYLLA_LOCATION``` to let the program know where all your projects should be stored.
-(Must be the path of an existing directory.)
+(Must be the path to an existing directory.)
 ```
 hylla [OPTIONS] COMMAND [ARGS]
 ```